DONATE TO GPLI

 • Dilated Fundus Examination: Retina is intact with no holes or tears

-Patient was consulted on all contact lens options: soft, corneal GP, and scleral lenses as well as the option of continuing in glasses.
+The patient was consulted on all contact lens options: soft, corneal GP, and scleral lenses as well as the option of continuing with glasses.
 The patient was interested in GP contact lenses to provide the best possible visual acuity.
 Scleral lenses were suggested as an option to also address her dry eye , likely worsened by Accutane; however, the patient was apprehensive about the price and wanted to start with GP lenses and consider scleral lenses in the future.
 Higher order aberrations and dry eye were also discussed as further causes of degraded vision.

 Fitting and Evaluation

-• Diagnostic fitting
+• Diagnostic GP lens fitting

-OS: Base Curve Radius (BCR): 7.76mm, Overall Diameter (OAD): 9.3 mm, Power: -2.00DS, ORx: +0.75 -0.50 x 119
+OD: Base Curve Radius (BCR): 7.85mm; Overall Diameter (OAD): 9.3mm; Power: -2.00DS, ORx: +1.25 -0.25 x 084OS: Base Curve Radius (BCR): 7.76mm, Overall Diameter (OAD): 9.3 mm, Power: -2.00DS, ORx: +0.75 -0.50 x 119

 • First dispense